appwrite/playground-for-web/README.md

 ```sh
 $ npm install
 ```
-5. Start a web server by running using command
+5. Start a web server by running the command
 ```sh
 $ npm start
 ```
-6. Access the url `http://localhost:8000` and start playing!
+6. Access the URL `http://localhost:8000` and start playing!

 > Don't forget to update Appwrite endpoint and project ID

 ## Contributing

-All code contributions - including those of people having commit access - must go through a pull request and approved by a core developer before being merged.
+All code contributions - including those of people having commit access - must go through a pull request and be approved by a core developer before being merged.
 This is to ensure proper review of all the code.

 We truly ❤️ pull requests!
 If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](https://github.com/appwrite/appwrite/blob/master/CONTRIBUTING.md).